brettz9/asyouwish/README.md

 submission for review at AMO as with the builder site--without the cruft of downloading some custom non-JavaScript (i.e., Python) build environment.

+AsYouWish has also added its own support now for "addon" websites, thus allowing the benefits above to be available on each browser restart, with the user's permission.

 Comparison to Open Web apps
 =========================